Writing a sales follow up email might not be your idea of a fun time – but perhaps it should be.

-Most leads will be at the Consideration phase, but if you use warm email or social prospecting, you could have many who are only dimly aware of the problem.
+Most leads will be at the consideration phase, but if you use warm email or social prospecting, you could have many who are only dimly aware of the problem.

-3. Always Start with Context
+Always Start with Context.

 Who the heck are you – no, really?

-There’s nothing more awkward than having someone stop you at the post office and start rattling off details about the big game or the office holiday party – and you can’t put a name to the face.
+There’s nothing more awkward than having someone stop you at the post office and start rattling off details about the big game or the office holiday party and you can’t put a name to the face.

 Your leads are a lot less sensitive to social embarrassment, but they won’t even spare a click on the “search” box if they can’t figure out who you are.
 So, make it as easy for them as possible.

-- Who you are.
+- Who you are

-- Where you met or when you last spoke.
+- Where you met or when you last spoke

-- A key takeaway from that last encounter.
+- A key takeaway from that last encounter

 These three points will jog a lead’s memory fast so you can get down to the brass tacks.

-4. Ping Contacts About Their Successes
+Ping Contacts About Their Successes.

-Opening your sales follow-up email with quick kudos not only makes the lead’s day a little bit brighter but shows you’re willing to put time into the relationship.
+Opening your sales follow-up email with quick kudos not only makes the lead’s day a little bit brighter, but it also shows you’re willing to put time into the relationship.

 This is the same concept that makes warm prospecting so powerful.

 You can use this method to get back on a lead’s radar any time the conversation lapses.
 If you’re monitoring your sales pipeline metrics, you’ll recognize long “age in stage” so you can take corrective action.

-5. Prepare for the Long Haul
+Prepare for the Long Haul.

-If it’s true that most sales take five emails – and the latest data sure looks that way – you can rest assured that only about 8% of sales professionals will make it to the end.
+If it’s true that most sales take five emails, you can rest assured that only a small percentage of sales professionals will make it to the end.

 Sales pros have heard them all before.
 Whatever it sounds like, though, you’ll recognize a no when you hear one.
 Younger sales experts in particular need to get used to rejection so they can keep moving forward.

-But, yes, there is such a thing as “enough” – it’s five.
+But, yes, there is such a thing as “enough.”
+It’s five.

 Always get to five!

-6. Track Your Messages and Results
+Track Your Messages and Results.

-While a template-focused approach saves time, a good Customer Relationship Management suite is crucial for maintaining visibility into lead touches.
+While a template-focused approach saves time, a good customer relationship management suite is crucial for maintaining visibility into lead touches.
 It’ll maximize your emails’ impact – and keep the taste of shoe leather out of your mouth.

-Always Ask About Next Steps
+Always Ask About Next Steps.